U.S. FTC delays vote on Lockheed purchase of Aerojet for two weeks -sources

 By Mike Stone and Diane Bartz

 The people spoke on condition of anonymity.
 A Lockheed Martin LMT.N spokesperson declined to comment.
-The FTC did not immediately respond to a request for comment.
+A spokeswoman for the FTC declined comment.

 The $4.4 billion deal announced in late 2020 is Lockheed's first large acquisition under new Chief Executive Jim Taiclet, and would reshape the competitive landscape for solid rocket fuel missiles which are used with jets and drones.